3 Squadron POEMS

 Australians would dread

 He jumped!
 Rolled!
 Plummeted!

 His life was snapped!
 But his Spirit helped

 To raise the Free World’s hopes.

-And now the war's long ended; and Peace
+And now the war's long ended.

-in the land!
+And Peace is in the land!

 Cattle graze contentedly beside the eucalyptus stand.

-I looked down through the tranquil Valley.
+I look down through the tranquil valley.